-Visitors to Pig Adventure first pass through the pig “education center."
+Visitors to Pig Adventure first pass through the pig “education center” (above).
 It’s a multimedia learning facility full of interactive exhibits that present the history and future of pig farming, as well as lots of “fun facts” about pigs.

-There are several recurring buzzwords in the Pig Adventure discourse intended to appeal to "feel good" American values; “family” is one of them.
-Fair Oaks Farms is a massive factory farm and intensive confinement operation, capitalizing on a misplaced nostalgia for the small “family farm” animal exploitation of the good old days.
+There are several recurring buzzwords in the Pig Adventure discourse designed to appeal to feel good American values; “family” is inescapably one of them.
+But make no mistake: Fair Oaks Farms is a massive factory farm and intensive confinement operation capitalizing on a misplaced nostalgia for the small “family farm” animal exploitation of the good old days.

-One of the viewing wings at the Fair Oaks Farms Pig Adventure.
 From skybox-like observation stations, visitors look down on various stages of early “pork production.”
-From windows like these, visitors can see female pigs being restrained and artificially inseminated, pigs lying around pregnant in barren stalls, pigs confined in farrowing crates with their newborn litters, and, finally, in the “Growing” wing, piles of piglets who have been taken from their mothers and who are being weaned in preparation for sale to “finishing farms.”
+From windows like these, visitors can see female pigs being restrained and artificially inseminated, pigs lying around pregnant in barren stalls, pigs abjectly confined in farrowing crates with their newborn litters, and, finally, in the “Growing” wing, piles of piglets who have been taken from their mothers and who are being weaned in preparation for sale to “finishing farms.”